Muhtasham/pod-helper/README.md

 wget --directory-prefix=assets https://openaipublic.azureedge.net/main/whisper/models/65147644a518d12f04e32d6f3b26facc3f8dd46e5390956a9424a650c0ce22b9/tiny.pt
 ```

-TensorRT-LLM Whisper builds TensorRT engine(s) from the pytorch checkpoint.
+TensorRT-LLM Whisper builds TensorRT engine(s) from the pytorch checkpoint, and saves the engine(s) to the specified directory.
+Skip this step if you are using the pre-converted models.

 ```bash
 # install requirements first